The Video Game Critic's

 Although I still think the game is fun, I haven't seen many other people take much of an interest in it.
 I'd only recommend this machine to fans of the game.

-Check for Crystal Castles arcade game on Ebay
+Look for Crystal Castles arcade game on eBay, Amazon

 Maintenance TipsDespite being somewhat expensive and taking up a lot of room, I have never regretted purchasing my three arcade games.
 However, I have come to learn that there are a few maintenance issues that come with owning machines that are over 20 years old.
 They do attract dust which can damage the machine, so you need to keep them clean.
 One time my Crystal Castles machine started acting funny (garbled video, reset scores), but I was able to fix this by removing the circuit board and "reseating" (firmly pushing in) each of the chips.
 Another time I had serious problems with static electricity, but was able to resolve this by purchasing round rubber "feet" which are designed for pinball tables.
 It's nice to have the owner's manual, which provides schematics, diagnostic information, and maintenance instructions.
 In general however, these machines are very reliable and built like tanks.
 They are designed to take a beating, so when you have kids around you don't need to worry about them pulling on the joysticks or pounding the buttons.
 I would however recommend powering the machines off when not in use, since they tend to suck up a lot of electricity.